Miliyonayalew/Awesome-Book-Es6/README.md

 # Awesome-Book-Es6
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-This project is where I restructured the code for my Awesome Books app. code.
+This project is where I restructured the code for my Awesome Books app.
 The goal is to make it more organized by using modules.
 And to create  ES6 syntax that I have learned.
-"Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
+- "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
 By building this application, I learn how to manage data using JavaScript, how to use modules and ES6.

 ## Built With
 - HTML5, CSS3 and JavaScript